Copy of Charles Darwin's 'Origin of Species' sells for record half million | The China Post

-A first edition of Charles Darwin’s Origin of Species has sold for more than half a million dollars at auction, making the sale a world record, Bonhams auction house said.
+A first edition of Charles Darwin’s Origin of Species has sold for more than half a million dollars at auction, setting a world record, Bonhams auction house said.

 Darwin, a British naturalist and biologist who developed the theory of evolution by observing and studying birds, plants and fossils around the world, published the book in 1859.